Remote Debugging Microservices: Overcoming the Challenges

 Even in situations where this is possible, traditional debugging does not lend itself to such environments.
 This is because hitting a breakpoint is a non-collaborative operation that pauses the application, blocking further progress until the application is resumed.
 This essentially results in the system being unavailable and unable to service requests.
 At best, this results in wasting your colleagues’ time in lower environments, and at worst it interrupts service for customers in a production environment.

 The right way to do remote debugging in a cloud environment is to add non-intrusive breakpoints that capture the application’s context (such as variables, stack trace, etc.) when they’re hit, without interrupting the application at all.
 This provides all the relevant information necessary to understand and fix an issue.
 In an ideal world, you could even immediately apply a hotfix to verify the impact of the change, without having to go through the whole CI/CD process each time.

 Combining Live Debugging with Distributed Tracing

 Modern microservice applications are mostly served on the cloud, where they can leverage battle-tested infrastructure and platform services and scale as needed.
 However, the fact that they run remotely, sometimes without the developers having access to a server at all, makes it difficult to solve problems once code is deployed to the cloud.

 Log management and aggregation, distributed tracing, monitoring, or debugging tools help, but they are not enough on their own to track down and solve many of the most difficult problems.

-Sidekick combines auto instrumentation, auto distributed tracing, remote debugging, and hotfix resolution, giving software teams the ability to collaborate while developing and debugging remote microservice applications.
+Sidekick combines live remote debugging, on demand logging, and auto error detection, giving software teams the ability to collaborate while developing and debugging remote microservice applications.

 And if you have yet to take your first step into Sidekick, you can begin your journey here.